mrocklin/thesis/computations-software.md

 \begin{figure}[htbp]
 \centering
-\includegraphics[width=.5\textwidth]{images/symm-axpy}
+\includegraphics[width=.6\textwidth]{images/symm-axpy}
 \caption{A computation graph to compute $5XY + Y$}
 \label{fig:symm-axpy}
 \end{figure}

 The computation above is purely mathematical in nature.
 We now consider inplace behavior and inject unique tokens as described in Section \ref{sec:tokenize}.
-We inject `COPY` operations where necessary.
+We inject `COPY` operations where necessary to avoid loss of essential data.

 ~~~~~~~~~~~~~Python
 >>> inplace = inplace_compile(composite)